 We obtain counts of the number of people participating in SNAP from the United States Department of Agriculture, Food and Nutrition Service (USDA/FNS) where available.
 For states not reported by USDA/FNS, we obtain counts directly from individual state offices.
 In most states, we use counts of participants for the month of July in the estimation process.
-In a few cases, however, the states were able to provide data only for other reference periods.
+In a few cases, however, the states are able to provide data only for other nearby reference periods.

-We control the July county-level SNAP benefits variable values to the state-level SNAP benefits variable (12-month average).
+We control the July county-level SNAP benefits variable values up to the state-level SNAP benefits variable (12-month average).

 SNAP Benefits Recipients for States

 We calculate the number of recipients by state as a 12-month average.
 For example, we used the average between July 2007 and June 2008 for the 2008 model.

 A 12-month average produces a better measure of the typical annual number poor that receive SNAP benefits than a one-month figure.
 A 12-month average removes seasonality, smoothes out irregularities probably not related to income, and is more comparable with poverty rates based on annual income figures.

 We also adjust isolated extreme values so that they are compatible with long-term trends.
 Outliers often result from special SNAP benefits issuance in response to natural disasters.
 These special programs relax the usual eligibility criteria for a short period of time.
 We remove these additional recipients with the adjustments.